Tackling Provably Hard Representative Selection via Graph Neural Networks: Introduction

-In this paper, we develop \OurModel: a learning-based model for \textbf{R}epresentatives \textbf{S}election via \textbf{G}raph \textbf{N}eural \textbf{N}etworks.
-We first demonstrate the effectiveness of \OurModel\ for selecting representative nodes from datasets with a natural graph representation i.e. where edges may be specified by some natural property of the data (e.g. paper citations).
-Then, we extend the applicability of \OurModel\ to datasets where a natural graph is not readily available, by showing that it can select high-quality representatives even when applied on a similarity graph of node features.
-We conduct experiments on a suite of eight datasets with different sizes and properties, and in both settings where we have access to a graph structure and we do not.
-We find that our model provides significant improvements over the well-established baselines that optimize predefined surrogate functions (such as KMeans, KMedoid, MaxCover, etc.), as well as learning-based graph clustering baselines.
+We next study the setting where besides the node features, a (homophilous) graph structure between the data points is provided, which can help guide the selection process.
+We show empirically that with an appropriate modeling approach, the presence of such a graph structure can turn an originally hard RS problem into one that can be effectively solved.
+To this end, we develop \OurModel: a learning-based model for \textbf{R}epresentatives \textbf{S}election via \textbf{G}raph \textbf{N}eural \textbf{N}etworks.
+We first demonstrate the effectiveness of \OurModel\ for selecting representative nodes from datasets where a natural graph can be accessed, i.e., where edges may be specified by some natural property of the data (e.g., paper citations).
+Then, we demonstrate that even when a natural graph is not available but a similarity graph is believed to have some degree of homophily, creating a similarity graph of the input data points and applying \OurModel\ can still select high-quality representatives.
+We conduct experiments on eight datasets with different sizes and properties, and in both settings where we have and do not have access to a graph structure.
+Our results show that our model provides significant improvements over three kinds of baselines: 1) well-established baselines that optimize predefined surrogate functions, 2) learning-based methods utilizing graph clustering/pooling and 3) baselines based on active learning.

-We also provide a theoretical analysis that justifies new techniques such as \OurModel\ for RS (as alternatives to combinatorial surrogate functions) and helps explain our empirical results: We show that these surrogate functions can be arbitrarily poor estimators of the optimal model quality by constructing natural learning tasks for which there exists a significant gap between the optimum solution of surrogate functions and the optimal model accuracy.
-We do this by establishing a new impossibility result for RS, that there does not exist a polynomial-time RS algorithm with an approximation factor better than $\omega(n^{-1/\poly \log \log n})$, unless the Exponential Time Hypothesis (ETH) fails.
-The approximation is with respect to the optimal model accuracy.

-Our two main contributions include: 1) Developing \OurModel\ for selecting representatives from attributed graphs and showing its merit for datasets with natural and/or similarity graphs (to the best of our knowledge, this is the first work dedicated specifically to this problem), and 2) Providing a hardness result establishing that, under a standard computational-complexity assumption, RS is hard to approximate in polynomial time within any reasonable factor (to the best of our knowledge, this is the first subconstant hardness result for this variant of the RS problem).
+Our main contributions are: 1) Providing a hardness result establishing that, under a standard computational-complexity assumption, RS is hard to approximate in polynomial time within any reasonable factor (this is the \emph{first} subconstant hardness result for RS, to the best of our knowledge), 2) Demonstrating empirically that the existence of a homophilous graph structure between the data points can make hard RS problems effectively solvable, and 3) Developing \OurModel\ for effective RS when one has access to such a graph structure and showing its merit for datasets with natural and/or similarity graphs.